Internet to boost your online presence

 Learn more about how to help improve your customers’ shopping experience from in-store to online.

-In an omnichannel approach, customers can switch between channels without starting over.
+In an omnichannel journey, customers can switch seamlessly between channels without starting over.
 Take the below experience for example.

 In this example, the customer switches between different channels.
 Yet they have a single shopping journey.